 - Pens, clip boards, counter tops and any other item that is touched will be sanitized after each use.

-- All staff and providers with regular patient contact will be required to wear a mask.
+- All staff and providers will be required to wear a mask, check temperatures daily, and check for symptoms.

 - Washing hands each time a staff member returns to the office from breaks and lunches is required.